JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-HTTP-Handlers.md

   dnr:fromFile "~/App_Data/example.rdf" .
 ```

 This creates configuration for a Handler which responds to requests on the URI /graph by sending back the Graph specified by the `dnr:usingGraph` property.
-For details of how to configure Graphs see [[UserGuide/Configuration/Graphs|Configuration API - Graphs]].
+For details of how to configure Graphs see [[Configuration API - Graphs|UserGuide-Configuration-Graphs]].

 For serving graphs at wildcard paths replace the URI with `<dotnetrdf:/graph/*>` and change the value of `dnr:type` to `VDS.RDF.Web.WildcardGraphHandler`.
 This would result in a handler which responds to requests to any URI under `/graph/` with the specified Graph.